AdobeDocs/campaign-web.en/help/v8/whatsapp/create-whatsapp.md

 >[!ENDSHADEBOX]

-1. From the delivery configuration screen in the Adobe Campaign Web user interface, click **[!UICONTROL Edit content]** to configure the WhatsApp message.
+1. From the delivery configuration page in the Adobe Campaign Web user interface, click **[!UICONTROL Edit content]** to configure the WhatsApp message.

-1. Choose your **Template category**:
+1. Choose Marketing as your **Template category**:

-    * Marketing
-    * Utility

     [Learn more about Template categories](https://developers.facebook.com/docs/whatsapp/updates-to-pricing/new-template-guidelines/#template-category-guidelines)